carpentriesoffline/hpc-intro-offline/_episodes/15-transferring-files.md

 optionally, compress it.

-Let's start with the file we downloaded from the lesson site, `hpc-lesson-data.tar.gz`.
+Let's start with the file we downloaded from the lesson site, `hpc-into-data.tar.gz`.
 The "gz" part stands for _gzip_, which is a compression library.
-Reading this file name, it appears somebody took a folder named "hpc-lesson-data," wrapped up all its contents in a single file with `tar`, then compressed that archive with `gzip` to save space.
+Reading this file name, it appears somebody took a folder named "hpc-intro-data," wrapped up all its contents in a single file with `tar`, then compressed that archive with `gzip` to save space.
 Let's check using `tar` with the `-t` flag, which prints the "**t**able of contents" without unpacking the file, specified by `-f <filename>`, on the remote